vigetlabs/blendid/README.md

 #### JS
 ```
-gulpfile.js/tasks/webpackWatch
+gulpfile.js/tasks/browserSync
 gulpfile.js/tasks/webpackProduction
+gulpfile.js/lib/webpack-multi-config
 ```
-Modular ES6 with [Babel](http://babeljs.io/) and [Webpack](http://webpack.github.io/)

-I've included various examples of generating mulitple files, async module loading and splitting out shared dependences to show the power of Webpack.
-Adjust the webpack config (`.gulpfile.js/config/webpack`) to fit your project.
-For smaller one-pagers, you'll probably want to skip the async stuff, and just compile a single bundle.
+Modular ES6 with [Babel](http://babeljs.io/) and [Webpack](http://webpack.github.io/) I've included various examples of generating mulitple files, async module loading and splitting out shared dependences to show the power of Webpack.

+In development, JavaScript is compiled with [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) and [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) by [passing these into BrowserSync](gulpfile.js/tasks/browserSync.js#L14-L19) as [middleware](https://browsersync.io/docs/options/#option-middleware).
+You don't have to take advantage of [webpack hot module replacement](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack), but it's there if you want it!
+I use it on all my React.js projects with things like [react-transform-hmr](https://github.com/gaearon/react-transform-hmr).
+But before you go and do that, read [Dan Abramov's disclaimer](https://medium.com/@dan_abramov/hot-reloading-in-react-1140438583bf#.jhcp6x3rl), which is also a great tutorial on using vanilla Webpack HMR.

 There are a couple of webpack options exposed in the top-level `gulpfile.js/config.json` file.

 `entries`: Discrete js bundle entry points.
 A js file will be bundled for each item.
 Paths are relative to the `javascripts` folder.
 This maps directly to `webpackConfig.entry`.

 `extractSharedJs`: Creates a `shared.js` file that contains any modules shared by multiple bundles.
 Useful on large sites with descrete js running on different pages that may share common modules or libraries.
-Not typically needed on smaller sites.
+For smaller sites, you'll probably want to skip the async stuff, and just compile a single bundle by setting `extractSharedJs` to `false`

 If you want to mess with the specifics of the webpack config, check out `gulpfile.js/lib/webpack-multi-config.js`.

 #### CSS
 ```
 gulpfile.js/tasks/css
 ```
 Your Sass gets run through Autoprefixer, so don't prefix!
 The examples use the indented `.sass` syntax, but use whichever you prefer.
+In the `production` task, output is minfified with [cssnano](https://github.com/ben-eb/cssnano).

 #### HTML
 ```